Rotorsoft/eventually-monorepo/libs/eventually/README.md

 - **Transparent Model-To-Implementation Process** - Focus on transferring business models to code with minimal technical load.
 A “convention over configuration” philosophy removes tedious decision-making from the process.

-- **Ability to Swap Platform Services** - Following the hexagonal architecture based on ports and adapters.
+- **Ability to Swap Infrastructure** - Following the hexagonal architecture based on ports and adapters.

 ## Building your first Reactive Micro-Service

 > The anatomy of a micro-service as a reflection of the business model

-From a technical perspective, reactive microservices encapsulate a small number of protocol-agnostic message handlers in charge of solving specific business problems.
-These handlers are grouped together logically according to a domain model, and can be optionally streamable and reducible to some kind of pesistent state.
+From a technical perspective, reactive microservices encapsulate a small number of "protocol-agnostic" message handlers in charge of solving specific business problems.
+These handlers are grouped together logically according to a domain model, and can be optionally "streamable" and/or "reducible" to some kind of pesistent state.
 The table below presents all available options and their proper mapping to DDD:

 Message Handler | Consumes | Produces | Streamable | Reducible | DDD Artifact
 --- | :---: | :---: | :---: | :---: | :---: